a10networks/a10networks.github.io/faq/technology-check-list.md

 **Case7:**

-Need to be able to undo previous user actions.
+Allow undo for previous user actions.

 ### 2. When should I use Observable?